cds-snc/digital-canada-ca/content/en/blog/posts/making-information-easy-to-see-and-hear-1.md

 ---
 layout: blog
 title: Making information easy to see and hear
+description: >-
-description: "Considering how different people will use your service can help you make it better for everyone, which is pretty rad.
+  Considering how different people will use your service can help you make it better for everyone, which is pretty rad.
 On the COVID Alert Portal, we recently released ‘recovery codes’ for healthcare workers, and learned some interesting things about screen readers and accessibility along the way.
-Read on for a practical example of accessible design. "
+Read on for a practical example of accessible design.
-author: "Paul Craig, Development "
+author: 'Paul Craig, Development '
 date: 2021-02-04T14:51:35.505Z
 image: /img/cds/screenreader-blog-banner.jpg
+image-alt: >-
-image-alt: A person using a screen reader to hear important information from their computer.
+  A person using a screen reader to hear important information from their computer.
 translationKey: blog-screenreader-stuff
-thumb: ""
+thumb: /img/cds/thumbnails/screenreader-blog-banner.jpg
-processed: ""
+processed: 1612450943845
 ---
 ## COVID Alert and backup codes